Handley-Page Halifax LL145, Skibbereen, Cork

 Pat MacCarthy from Drinagh, Cork, then a member of the Irish

-Army 2nd Cycle Squadron based at Bantry and now a retired farmer
+Army 2nd Cycle Squadron based at Bantry and then a retired

-the border into Northern Ireland in exchange for a consignment
+across the border into Northern Ireland in exchange for a

-of tea as this was a very scare commodity in Ireland at the
+consignment of tea as this was a very scare commodity in

-on the Marsh with nothing to guide him but his own good
+landing on the Marsh with nothing to guide him but his own

-judgment.
-This was a great achievement to be able to
+good judgment.
+This was a great achievement to be able

-land a four engined Halifax bomber plane with out the use of
+to land a four engined Halifax bomber plane with out the use

 Pat was photographed by local Skibbereen photographer Frank